byuksektepe/QATestSpecflowSeleniumTrendyol/README.md

  ![Git](https://img.shields.io/badge/GIT-000000?style=for-the-badge&logo=git&logoColor=white)
  <a href="https://stackoverflow.com/users/12253288/highhill?theme=dark"><img src="https://stackoverflow.com/users/flair/12253288.png?theme=dark" width="100px" alt="profile for HighHill at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for HighHill at Stack Overflow, Q&amp;A for professional and enthusiast programmers"></a>

 <p>Software All-Encompassing QA Test Project For Trendyol.
 Using Specflow .NET BDD with Selenium and NUnit Test Framework.
-TeamCity was used as CI/CD.</p>
+TeamCity was used as CI/CD.
+Automated tests are Designed for be Easy-To-Read, Easy-To-Maintain and Easy-To-Understand.
+OOP used.</p>